About the 'Life in the UK' test

 If you need special arrangements to learn English or take the test, you still have to meet the requirements.

-You don’t have to meet the requirement if you are applying for settlement and you are:
+You don’t have to pass the Life in the UK test if you are applying for indefinite leave to remain and you are:

 a Foreign and Commonwealth citizen on discharge from HM Forces (including Gurkhas)